dnguyen800/jekyll-TeXt-theme/_media/home-theater.md

  ![](\assets\images\product-photo\playstation4.png){:.image--xl.align-left}

-As of Home Assistant 0.89, the Playstation 4 is supported with the same features as the XboxOne add-on.
+As of Home Assistant 0.89, the Playstation 4 is supported with the same features as the Xbox One add-on.
 It is even easier to authenticate using the new Home Assistant integration process, which makes this an easy recommendation if you already have a PS4.
 Most of the popular streaming video apps are available on PS4--even Plex!
 Remotely powering on the PS4 now works, so you can now use voice control for that.
 I’m happy that more people can use this integration and show off the game playing, and design lighting automations based on the PS4’s state.

 ### Installation and Smart Home Integration

 I haven’t had any authentication issues with the Playstation 4 add-on like I did with the Xbox One.
-With the new component added to Home Assistant 0.89, installation is a breeze compared to the old method.
+With the new component added to **Home Assistant 0.89**, installation is a breeze compared to the old method.
 For reference, here is the tutorial from Home Assistant user @cheynespc for directions to install the old Playstation 4 Hass.io add-on.

 Video game cover art works on some but not all games.